-She then went on to tell me that my future father, a Southern Baptist from the mountains of North Carolina whom she was dating at the time, tried to forbid her to hang out with the queens.
+She then went on to tell me that my future father, a Southern Baptist from the mountains of North Carolina whom she was dating in college, tried to forbid her to hang out with the queens.

 “And I put a stop to that right there,” she said.
 “If he couldn’t accept my friends, I couldn’t accept him.”

-(Aside: how in the world those two diametric opposites ever made it work is beyond me, but they were in love for 50 years.
-More on that later.)
+How in the world those two diametric opposites ever made it work is beyond me, but they were in love for 50 years.
+More on that later.

-“Speaking of you father, are you going to tell him?, she asked”
+“Speaking of your father, are you going to tell him?” she asked.

-I was still flabbergasted by this little ambush, and I had not movd that far ahead in my thinking.
+I was still flabbergasted by this little ambush, and I had not moved that far ahead in my thinking.
 “Um, probably not this trip,” I said.
 “But I will.”